Living with Hoarding

 Can hoarding create a dangerous living condition?

 Hoarders often live in houses with dangerous conditions.
-This can lead to health problems for the hoarders and their residents.
+This can lead to health problems for the hoarders and their family.

 Rodents, flies, roaches and other insects are often present in a hoarder home.
 The rodent feces contribute to a strong smell and health issues.
 Many hoarders’ living conditions have rotting food and feces around the house which is very unhealthy.